Thursday, Proper 16

 Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

-We pray for our sisters and brothers, members of the Unitarian Church of Transylvania.
+We pray for our sisters and brothers members of the United Church in the Solomon Islands.

 Augustine (Aurelius Augustinus) was one of the greatest theologians of Western Christianity.
 (In his day the Mediterranean world consisted of an Eastern, Greek-speaking half and a Western, Latin-speaking half, with different ways of looking at things, and different habits of thought.)
 He was born 13 November 354 in North Africa, about 45 miles south of the Mediterranean, in the town of Tagaste in Numidia (now Souk-Ahras in Algeria), near ancient Carthage (modern Tunis).
 His mother, Monnica, was a Christian (see 4 May), and his father for many years a pagan (although he became a Christian before his death).
 His mother undertook to bring him up as a Christian, and on one level he always found something attractive about Christ, but in the short run he was more interested in the attractions of sex, fame, and pride in his own cleverness.
 After a moderate amount of running around as a teen-ager, he took a mistress, who bore him a son when he was about eighteen.
 Theirs was a long-term relationship, apparently with faithfulness on both sides, and the modern reader is left wondering why he did not simply marry the girl.
 He never tells us this (and in fact never tells us her name), so that we can only guess.
 It seems likely that she was a freedwoman, and the laws forbade marriage between a free-born Roman citizen and a slave, or an ex-slave.